bluehelix-network/testnet/docs/reference.md

 ## Command Line Interface (CLI)

-CLI tool (bhcli) provide the interaction with Blue Helix Chain, including queries and submitting transactions.
+CLI tool (bhcli) provide the interaction with Bluehelix Chain, including queries and submitting transactions.

 The tool is executed as